Connections Museum

-The Connections Museum (formerly the Herbert H. Warrick Jr. Museum of Communications, originally the Vintage Telephone Equipment Museum) is located in Centurylink's Duwamish Central Office at East Marginal Way S. and Corson Avenue S. in Georgetown, Seattle, Washington.
+The Connections Museum (formerly the Herbert H. Warrick Jr. Museum of Communications, originally the Vintage Telephone Equipment Museum) is located in Centurylink's Duwamish Central Office at East Marginal Way S. and Corson Avenue S. in Seattle's Georgetown neighborhood.
 It "reveals the history of the telephone and the equipment that makes it all work."
-The museum was originally sponsored by the Washington Telephone Pioneers, and is now a part of the Telecommunications History Group, based in Denver, CO.
+The museum was originally sponsored by the Washington Telephone Pioneers, and is now a part of the Telecommunications History Group, based in Denver.
 It features vintage equipment from AT&T, Western Electric, Pacific Northwest Bell, USWest, and other organizations.

 History

 The museum was founded by Don Ostrand and Herb Warrick, both employees of Pacific Northwest Bell.
 As a result of the Modification of Final Judgement in 1984, the AT&T monopoly was broken up, and an organizational mandate required Pacific Northwest Bell to modernize their aging telephone switching equipment.
 Realizing that this was perhaps the last opportunity to save examples of vintage electromechanical switches, Warrick requested that Pacific Northwest Bell (PNB) make arrangements to transfer ownership of selected equipment to the Telephone Pioneers and allow them to set up a museum somewhere in Seattle.
 Originally envisioned to be one of three telephone museums in the Pacific Northwest, this was the only one that materialized.
 Work started in 1985, and the museum opened to the public in Fall of 1989.
 Frames of electromechanical switching equipment were brought in from existing central offices, and lifted to the third floor by cranes.
 From there, volunteers rewired the equipment to make it functional once again.

 In 2016 the museum was featured on a popular YouTube channel run by Tom Scott, as part of the "Things You Might Not Know" series.